mhazoldt/cryptokitties-search/README.md

 ## CryptoKitties-Search
 This is a React/Redux front end for conveniently searching for CryptoKitties by pushing buttons.

-You can view the site on bitballoon [here](http://cryptokitties-search.bitballoon.com/).

 ## Libraries Used

 - [React](https://reactjs.org/) to dynamically load content with performance optimizations.